Building the Field

 Applicants will be notified of their application status within 45 days of the close of a grant cycle.

-CDF’s Cooperative Education Fund will offer small grants to individuals interested in conducting research to identify and provide documentation for nominations of individuals from historically overlooked or marginalized groups whose work and achievements in advancing cooperatives have gone unrecognized.
+CDF’s Cooperative Education Fund will offer small grants to individuals interested in conducting research to identify and provide documentation for nominations of individuals whose work and achievements in advancing cooperatives have gone unrecognized.

 Research will be used to nominate and advocate for the next Unsung Cooperative Hero.
 Researchers will be required to advocate for their nominee to a Selection Committee comprised of cooperative leaders from all sectors.
 If the nominee is chosen for induction into the Cooperative Hall of Fame, the researcher will receive a ticket to attend the ceremony.
 There will also be up to two tickets available for family members of the inductee.